warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 contact the Cloudant support team:
 [support@cloudant.com](mailto:support@cloudant.com).

+<aside class="warning">The Cloudant backup facility is available only to Enterprise customers.</aside>

 ### Incremental backups

 The first step in enabling incremental backups is to take a full backup of your entire database.